seqyuan/trackc/README.rst

 If you use trackc in your analysis, Please cite trackc as follows:

 Zan Yuan, Guoliang Li, Yang Chen.
-**trackc: a Package for Flexible Visualization of rearrangement 3D Genome and Multi-omics**, Bioinformatics, Volume 48, Issue W1, 1 July 2023, Pages W177–W184, https://doi.org/10.1093/nar/gkaa220
+**trackc: a package for flexible visualization of rearrangement 3D genome and multi-omics data**, brief in Bioinformatics, xxx